inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave2.md

 ## RoboRally - a game made by Kokkene.
 RoboRally is a multiplayer game in which robots move around the map attempting to get to all the flags.

-### User Stories
+###User Stories:
 These are our user stories which are needed for completing the second obligatory task.

 #####User story 1:
 As a player I expect the walls and holes on the board to behave appropriately.

 #####Acceptance criterias:
 1. The player is not able to cross over walls.
 2. Walking out of the board reboots(kills) the player.
 3. Falling into holes also reboots the player.

 #####User story 2:
 As I player I want to be able to know my health and objective.

 #####Acceptance criterias:
 1. Show the health of the robot as an overlay
 2. Make the objective more obvious (display which flag to move to).

 ###Project and Project-Structure